 To an extent, you could sum up link building with the fact that in most cases, the easier a link is to acquire, the less useful it will likely be.

-There are some exceptions to this rule however, including links from companies and people you have an existing relationships with – these types of, what I like to call “partner links”, should be no-brainers from the start!
+There are some exceptions to this rule, however, including links from companies and people you have an existing relationship with – these types of, what I like to call “partner links”, should be no-brainers from the start!